holloway/xml-zero.js/packages/whats-the-damage/README.md

           ...
         ]
       },
-      "exitCode": 0
+      "exitCode": 0,
+      "repeat": 10
     }

-AVERAGE is a statisitical analysis of multiple executions of your script (`options.repeat`) and this looks like,
+AVERAGE is a statisitical analysis of multiple executions of your script which looks like,

     {
       "mean": 5.584533965,